SenkaWolf/senkawolf.github.io/_posts/2018-07-27-wtlvtczeppeliniconpack.md

 ---
 layout: post
-title:  "Iphone Wallpapers Pack"
+title:  "WTLVTC Zeppelin Icon Pack"
-date:   2018-07-25
+date:   2018-07-27
-excerpt: "Iphone Wallpapers Pack."
+excerpt: "WTLVTC Zeppelin Icon Pack."
 project: true
 tag:
-- Wallpaper
 - Addon
 comments: true
 ---

-Bringing you a selection of cool wallpapers for your iPhone 8, 7 and 6.
-Once installed respring your device to find the wallpapers @ Settings>Wallpapers>Stills
+Worldwide Trucking Logistics VTC Zeppelin Icon Pack

 If you like this tweak or using it, please give a star for motivation, It makes me happy.